J\'anossy densities and Darboux transformations for the Stark and cylindrical KdV equations: Introduction

 \section{Introduction}

 The cylindrical Korteweg--de\,Vries equation admits a family of solutions which are expressed in terms of Fredholm determinants involving the Airy kernel operator \cite{Poppe, PoppeSattinger, CafassoClaeysRuzza}.
-These solutions have an interesting probabilistic interpretation, as they are gap probabilities for random thinnings of the Airy point process \cite{CafassoClaeysRuzza}, and they are therefore connected to important problems in integrable probability, such as the extreme value statistics of finite temperature free fermions \cite{Johansson, LiechtyWang, MNS, LDMRS}, the distribution of the narrow wedge solution of the Kardar--Parisi--Zhang equation \cite{KPZKPDoussal, QuastelRemenik, BPS}, the edge eigenvalue statistics in the complex elliptic Ginibre Ensemble at weak non-Hermiticity \cite{BothnerLittle}, {and multiplicative statistics of Hermitian random matrices~\cite{GS}.}
+These solutions have an interesting probabilistic interpretation, as they are gap probabilities for random thinnings of the Airy point process \cite{CafassoClaeysRuzza}, and they are therefore connected to important problems in integrable probability, such as the extreme value statistics of finite temperature free fermions \cite{Johansson, LiechtyWang, MNS, LDMRS}, the distribution of the narrow wedge solution of the Kardar--Parisi--Zhang equation \cite{KPZKPDoussal, QuastelRemenik, BPS}, the edge eigenvalue statistics in the complex elliptic Ginibre Ensemble at weak non-Hermiticity \cite{BothnerLittle}, and multiplicative statistics of Hermitian random matrices~\cite{GS}.

 In this work, we show that Darboux transformations of such solutions also enjoy a probabilistic interpretation: they are J\'anossy densities of random thinnings of the Airy point process.
 We investigate the integrable structure of these solutions, and show how they are connected to the Stark equation and to an integro-differential Painlev\'e II equation.
-In this way, we reveal a remarkable connection between the Airy point process and scattering theory for solutions of the cylindrical Korteweg--de\,Vries equation.
+In this way, we reveal a remarkable connection between the Airy point process and scattering theory for a large class of solutions of the cylindrical Korteweg--de\,Vries equation, which describes an isospectral deformation of the Stark equation.
 Moreover, we show that their tail asymptotics can be described as a superposition of simpler solutions.
 This soliton-like behavior finds its origin in the fact that certain conditional ensembles related to the Airy point process decorrelate asymptotically.